drixpyyy/xcloud-ai-aimbot/AiAImbot.md

 ## Setup
 Discord: https://discord.gg/EmdR3qgn8s

-make sure ur not on fullscreen on xcloud and press ctrl + shift + i(any other devives need you to search up how to get developer tools console) copy both of the dependencies and any of the codes you want like gpu ai aimbot or cpu ai aimbot then when you try to paste it in it might not work cause you need to type "allow pasting" or something like that, dw when u do it will tell you want u need to type to allow pasting.
+make sure ur not on fullscreen on xcloud and press ctrl + shift + i and go to the console tab,           (any other devives need you to search up how to get developer tools console) copy both of the dependencies and any of the codes you want like gpu ai aimbot or cpu ai aimbot, then when you try to paste it in it might not work cause you need to type "allow pasting" or something like that, dw when u do it will tell you want u need to type to allow pasting, type that in then paste in the code based on the order below and it should work

 basically run dependencies FIRST then run the ai aimbot and it should work if not then go to the discord for support also this should work for geforce now but i never tested it